 Master of Science in Computer Information Systems – A graduate degree in computing for computer professionals who are already working in the industry.

-Master of Science in Medical and Bioinformatics – Medical and bioinformatics utilizes computer technology to manage and analyze information in the life and health sciences.
+Master of Science in Health Informatics and Bioinformatics – Health Informatics and bioinformatics utilizes computer technology to manage and analyze information in the life and health sciences.

 Master of Science in Data Science and Analytics – The Data Science and Analytics degree provides students with the fundamental analytics background necessary to work with big and complex data sets in any discipline.
 It also allows a statistics or computing student to gain additional cross-disciplinary background, or for a student of any discipline to develop skills to solve data-intensive problems.